ffxivcode/DalamudPlugins/README.md

 AutoDuty:

-Run's Duty Support or Trust Dungeons for you (Requires vnavmesh (Movement and Pathfinding) and BossMod (Boss Mechanics))
+Run's Dungeons for you with Trust, Duty Support, Squadrons and Regular, (Requires vnavmesh (Movement and Pathfinding) and BossMod (Boss Mechanics))

 Current Paths: